Skip to main content

 The Add Relationship dialog

-When you open a worldbuilding element, the relationships panel shows all connections for that element.
+When you open a worldbuilding element, the Relationships section shows all connections for that element.

 Character with relationships shown in the panel